ghostmaruko/chat-app/README.md

 ## Overview

-- The app allows users to:
-- Enter their name and choose a background color
+- Enter your name and choose a background color
 - Send and receive text messages
-- Pick images from the library and send them
+- Pick and send images
-- Take photos using the device’s camera and share them
+- Take photos using the device’s camera
-- Share their current location (displayed as a map in the chat)
+- Share your current location (displayed on a map)
-- Work offline — messages are cached locally and synced when back online
+- Offline support — messages are cached locally
-- Store chat data in Firebase Firestore and media in Firebase Storage
+- Chat data stored in Firebase Firestore + media in Firebase Storage
+- Anonymous authentication via Firebase Auth
 ---

 ## 🛠️ Built With